When every step of your run begins to feel like the first step of your run, you have mastered fat adapted running.

 The energy is long lasting, and it’s sustainable, and as long as you have the fat in your body, then it will use it as fuel.

-Please note: I am not a certified nutritionist and make no claims to the contrary.
+Great!
+But before we dive in, first understand that I am not a certified nutritionist and make no claims to the contrary.
 Each individual’s dietary needs and restrictions are unique to the individual.
 You are ultimately responsible for all decisions pertaining to your health.
-This is simply what worked for ME in MY journey in becoming a fat adapted runner.
+This is simply what worked for ME in MY journey as a long distance runner.

 What Is Fat Adapted Running?